syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 The [ZoomStart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_ZoomStart) event is triggered when the user initiates a zoom action by using a pinch gesture on the chart.
 This event can be canceled, allowing its action to be interrupted or stopped.

-* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomStart event will be triggered for all the axes within the Chart.
+* [Axis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_Axis) - The ZoomStart event will be triggered for all the axes within the chart.
 * [CurrentZoomFactor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomFactor) - Used to get the updated zoom factor of the corresponding axis.
 * [CurrentZoomPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomEventArgs.html#Syncfusion_Maui_Charts_ChartZoomEventArgs_CurrentZoomPosition) - Used to get the updated zoom position of the corresponding axis.
 * [Cancel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomStartEventArgs.html#Syncfusion_Maui_Charts_ChartZoomStartEventArgs_Cancel) - Used to determine the value indicating whether the zooming process should be canceled.